-Our Commitment to Ethical AI
+Our Commitment to Innovation and Ethical AI

 Greenhouse has published our Ethical Principles for our customers, which presents our guiding philosophy for how we evaluate AI feature development.
-The Greenhouse AI Ethics Committee is tasked with assessing new AI product features to ensure they are aligned with our ethical principles.
+The Greenhouse AI Ethics Committee is tasked with assessing new AI product features to ensure they are aligned with our Ethical Principles.

-Introduction to AI in Our Product
+Innovative AI in Our Product

-• Content Generation: Integrating advanced text generation models into hiring workflows enables recruiters to create job postings and prospecting templates more efficiently.
+- Content Generation: Integrating advanced text generation models into hiring workflows enables recruiters to create job postings and prospecting templates more efficiently.
 For instance, recruiters can swiftly generate written content for sourcing emails through AI-generated templates that users can adapt and refine to fit their employer brand.

-For more content on Greenhouse’s thoughts and potential roadmap for AI technology check out the following blog: How we’re embracing AI in our hiring software
+For more content on Greenhouse’s thoughts and potential roadmap for AI technology check out the following blog: How we’re embracing AI in our hiring software.

 AI models used at Greenhouse